-2 A plaque on the face of the building states that this was the Brackett Street School.
+- 1. There is in the Review and Herald files a photograph of a two-story house, labeled the Harmon home in Portland; but it is also stated that Mrs. White, on a visit there (date not given) could not recognize the place, "because it had been changed so."
+There is no further data, and the donor of the photograph is unknown. - 2.
+A plaque on the face of the building states that this was the Brackett Street School.
 The land was purchased by the city of Portland in 1828.
 In 1852 a part of the school building was erected, but in 1872 the schoolhouse burned, and was rebuilt.
 This is the present building, purchased in 1946 by McKettrick-Williams, Inc., for use as a dress factory.
 This gives no information about the years between 1828 and 1852.
 It is presumed that the site was occupied by a first schoolhouse; at least tradition says that Ellen Harmon attended here when her accident occurred, in 1837.
-But that building long ago disappeared.

-4 There is some difficulty in determining the date of the accident.
+But that building long ago disappeared. - 3.
+Ellen G. White, Life Sketches, p.
+20. - 4.
+There is some difficulty in determining the date of the accident.
 Mrs. White in her reminiscences says she was nine years old, which she was on November 26, 1836.
 (Life Sketches, p.
 17.)
 Maine has snow by that time; yet her account says nothing of snow, and stones are not readily picked up from a snow-covered ground.
 It would seem probable that the accident occurred near the beginning of the next school year, in September or October, 1837, when she was nearing her tenth birthday.
-During her illness there occurred the incident related in Testimonies, volume 1, page 11, when her mother carried her to the window to see a wonderful display of aurora borealis, and the snow looked red as blood.
-So it is evident that the accident had occurred only a few weeks or months before; that is, in the fall.

-5 Life Sketches, pp. 17-19.

-6 The janitor at the church told us that the first church was not on this site, but four doors down, on the corner of Chestnut and Cumberland.
+During her illness there occurred the incident related in Testi7'nonies, volume 1, page 11, when her mother carried her to the window to see a wonderful display of aurora borealis, and the snow looked red as blood.
+So it is evident that the accident had occurred only a few weeks or months before; that is, in the fall. - 4.
+Life Sketches, pp. 17-19. - 5.
+The janitor at the church told us that the first church was not on this site, but four doors down, on the corner of Chestnut and Cumberland.
 It was replaced by a second church, built on the present site in 1857.
-This was destroyed by fire in 1860, and the present structure replaced it.

-7 Life Sketches, p.
-25.
+This was destroyed by fire in 1860, and the present structure replaced it. - 6.
+Life Sketches, p.
+25. - 7.
+Ibid., pp. 64-68.